ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 = (a_x b_y)^2 + (a_x b_z)^2 + (a_y b_x)^2 + (a_y b_z)^2 + (a_z b_x)^2 + (a_z b_y)^2
 $$

-Notice that we can gather terms and re-write this equality as
+Notice that we can gather terms and re-write this as

 $$ (a_x b_y - b_x a_y)^2  +  (b_x a_z - a_x b_z)^2  +  (a_y b_z - b_y a_z)^2  =  0 $$